Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 ==> Doesn't seem great no?

-The Blue Ocean Strategy, theorized by W. Chan Kim and Renée Mauborgne, is the idea of creating a new demand for your products with a whole new audience based on a different pricing strategy or a product differentiation.
+The Blue Ocean Strategy, theorized by W. Chan Kim and Renée Mauborgne, is the idea of creating a new demand for your products with a whole new audience based on a different pricing strategy or product differentiation.

 Audience Definition

-Let’s go back now to Nintendo’s case.
-We talked a lot about the Gamers being the main audience for the gaming industry, you can define them by different factors:
+Let's go back now to Nintendo's case.
+We talked a lot about Gamers being the main audience for the gaming industry, you can define them by different factors:

 • 17-35 years old